 Telco 2.0's Topic 'Watch List' - Detailed Research Focus

-In addition to the sample of planned reports listed on this page, the following are topics on which we keep a ‘watching brief' for developments of interest.
-We welcome comments and further suggestions either on this page or via firstname.lastname@example.org.
+The following are topics on which we keep a ‘watching brief' for developments of interest.
+We welcome comments and further suggestions either on this page or via email@example.com.

 In broad terms, we look at factors that impact the five main areas of business model development (see diagram above):